nivertech/birdeater/README.md

 });
 ```

-I find that Node.js, coupled with JQuery, works great for building website crawlers:
+I find that Node.js, coupled with JQuery, works great for building web crawlers:

 * Node.js offers a non-blocking evented paradigm.
 This works great for a web-crawler, which will tend to be I/O bound.
 * JQuery is awesome for parsing HTMT.
 I find it much more intuitive than other libraries I've used, such as Beautiful Soup.